realsirjoe/glasses_retail_analysis/README.md

 # Future Enhancements

-If I had more time with this project I would increase the number of items as well as industries and make it a more general tool.
+The following are possible improvements to this project if I had more time

+- Increase the number of items as well as industries and make it a more general tool.

-Further product matching could be improved by incorperating a transformer based approach and train with labeled data and match via product images
+- Product matching could be improved by incorperating a transformer based approach and train with labeled data and match via product images

-I would also aim to collect popularity metrics for all items as well as retailer size metrics and estimate relative or even total profits
+- Collect popularity metrics for all items as well as retailer size metrics and estimate relative or even total profits